10 Best Jigsaws of 2022 – Reviews & Top Picks

 The Smart Select jigsaw comes equipped with a dust blower and a keyless blade clamp for a tool-free blade change.
 The trigger is variable speed, but there is no speed dial or ability to lock the speed.
 Also, this jigsaw shouldn’t be used with U-shank blades.
 The blade-lock mechanism can’t hold U-shank blades for any length of time.
 It still held T-shank blades fine, so just be aware.

 It’s a very manageable saw with a weight of only 4.6 pounds.
 Even though it’s light, the vibration wasn’t excessive since the handle seemed to dampen it during operation.
 Finally, it comes equipped with a two-year warranty.
 It will not be as smooth or as powerful as the number one choice, but it’s still a great option.

 3. DEWALT DCS331B Jigsaw – Best Cordless

 For all of your cordless fans out there, hopefully, we didn’t keep you waiting too long.
-The third choice on our list is the DeWalt DCS331B Jigsaw, which is the best cordless jigsaw of 2020.
+The third choice on our list is the DeWalt DCS331B Jigsaw, which is the best cordless jigsaw of this year.
 DeWalt knows what they are doing when it comes to cordless tools; this jigsaw is no exception.

 The DS331B comes with four-position orbital action and no annoying cord to block your work.
 Cordless jigsaws make the task at hand much more accessible, but they generally lack some power.
 Capable of 3,000 SPM, the cordless DeWalt offers as much blade speed and cutting power as the corded version.
 In fact, there was really one complaint we had about this unit.